0xProject/0x-monorepo/packages/sol-cov/README.md

 provider.addProvider(coverageSubprovider);
 ```

-Sol-cov is a subprovider that you add to your [provider engine](https://github.com/MetaMask/provider-engine).
-If you're unfamilliar with ProviderEngine - read `More complex providers` section [here](https://0xproject.com/wiki#Web3-Provider-Explained).
-It eavesdrops `eth_sendTransaction` and `eth_call` and collects traces after each one of them using `debug_traceTransaction`. `eth_call` doesn't generate the trace - so we first do a snapshot, then submit it as a transaction, then get a trace and then revert a snapshot.
+The CoverageSubprovider eavesdrops on the `eth_sendTransaction` and `eth_call` RPC calls and collects traces after each call using `debug_traceTransaction`. `eth_call`'s' don't generate traces - so we take a snapshot, re-submit it as a transaction, get the trace and then revert the snapshot.

-After all tests you'll need to call:
+After all your tests are run, you'll need to call:

 ```
 await coverageSubprovider.writeCoverageAsync()
 ```

-This will create `coverage.json` file in your `coverage` directory.
-This file has an [istanbul format](https://github.com/gotwarlost/istanbul/blob/master/coverage.json.md) - so you can use any of the instanbul reporters.
+This will create a `coverage.json` file in the `coverage` directory.
+This file has an [Istanbul format](https://github.com/gotwarlost/istanbul/blob/master/coverage.json.md) - so you can use any of the existing Instanbul reporters.

 ## Contributing

-We strongly encourage that the community help us make improvements and determine the future direction of the protocol.
+We strongly encourage the community to help us make improvements.
 To report bugs within this package, please create an issue in this repository.

 Please read our [contribution guidelines](../../CONTRIBUTING.md) before getting started.